microsoft/vscode-wiki/Extension-API-guidelines.md

 -
 We define the API with strictNull-checks in mind.
 That means we use the optional annotation `foo?: number` and `null` or `undefined` in type annotations.
 For instance, its `activeTextEditor: TextEditor | undefined`.
 Again, be strict for types we define and relaxed when accepting data.

+Undefined is False
+-
+The default value of an optional, boolean property is `false`.
+This is for consistency with JS where undefined never evaluates to `true`

 JSDOC
 -
 We add JSDoc for all parts of the API.
 The doc is supported by markdown syntax.
 When document string-datatypes that end up in the UI, use the phrase ‘Human-readable string…’